nikitavoloboev/data/books/university-physics-with-modern-physics.md

 # University physics with modern physics
 Need to study it in more depth.
-But here are the [chapters of the book mapped](https://my.mindnode.com/1B7PfXMxzownxUzcMHGTpYKgs7xu7T63MFHyqgJq).
 Will try to go through it all when I get time.